billy-4md/AngiosQuant/README.md

   - "html": Contain all the HTML file for the application.
   - "js": Contain all the JavaScript file for the application, creating the requests on the Flask server to run the python code.
   - "css": COntain all the file for the style of the application.

+In the "exe_app" branch, you can find the exe file to install the application on your machine.

 ## Features
 This application offers a variety of features organized into several key components of the application: